 As a couple therapist, I often have couples come to me looking for relationship communication exercises.
-Since I have so many people asking for these lately,
+Since I have so many people asking for these lately, I wanted to write a guide to some couple counseling exercises for my readers.

 I know not everyone has the time or money for couple therapy.
 However, we all want our best relationship.
 For this reason I wanted to create this free resource so that couples can improve their communication at home.